Video Marketing

 Editor's Note: This post was originally published in November 2013 and has been completely revamped and updated for accuracy and comprehensiveness.

-Marketing videos are a popular medium among users and are growing in importance for business.
+Marketing videos are a popular medium among users and are growing in importance for businesses.
 A video is five times more memorable than words.
 According to statistics in the industry, 85% of businesses are using video as a marketing tool, and 92% of marketers who use video say it's an important part of their marketing strategy.

 Video marketing can be divided into two sections: marketing with video and marketing a video.

 Marketing with video: the video is part of a marketing campaign, used in newsletters, campaign pages, and social media.
 The main purpose of the video is to explain product features.
-This type of video production is targeted to warm contacts, i.e. those who are already familiar with your brand and have subscribed to your newsletter, signed up for a webinar, and joined your social media platform.
+This type of video production is targeted to warm contacts, i.e., those who are already familiar with your brand and have subscribed to your newsletter, signed up for a webinar, and joined your social media platform.

 Marketing a video: used for branding and product launch.
 The video is created to distribute viral videos.
-Usually, the content is more entertaining and includes less technical aspects.
+Usually, the content is more entertaining and includes fewer technical aspects.
 The video is distributed on different video-central channels (YouTube, Vimeo, Flickr) and on social media platforms (Facebook, Twitter, Instagram, LinkedIn, Pinterest).

 YouTube

 YouTube is the world’s second most visited site worldwide, after Google.
-It’s also the second largest search engine.
-As a marketer, you should see this as an opportunity where you can reach your target audience, create your YouTube channel and offer users what they are looking for.
+It’s also the second-largest search engine.
+As a marketer, you should see this as an opportunity where you can reach your target audience, create your YouTube channel, and offer users what they are looking for.
 YouTube statistics are impressive:

 What Type of Video to Produce?

-Now when the video potential is clear, the next step is to choose what type of video to create.
+Now that the video potential is clear, the next step is to choose what type of video to create.
 Don’t hesitate if you haven’t created any videos before.
 It doesn’t mean you need acting skills worth an Oscar or a Hollywood script.
 All you need are video goals, an idea, and production tools to create an effective video.

 • Product video